TheNivas/LearningScala/22_Collections_Map/22_Collections_Map.md

 scala>

 ```

-### to check if a given key or value is present in a map or not:
+### to check if a given key or value is present in a map or not

 ```scala
 //check if toyota exists
 scala> cars.contains("Toyota")